stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use httpx for Web Clients

 Use [httpx](https://www.python-httpx.org/) for Web client applications.
+Many Python applications include [requests](https://requests.readthedocs.io/en/latest/), but you should httpx for new projects.

-It [supports HTTP/2](https://www.python-httpx.org/http2/), and [async](https://www.python-httpx.org/async/).
-The httpx package supersedes [requests](https://requests.readthedocs.io/en/latest/), which only supports HTTP 1.1.
+The httpx package supersedes requests.
+It supports [HTTP/2](https://www.python-httpx.org/http2/) and [async](https://www.python-httpx.org/async/), which are not available with requests.

 Avoid using _urllib.request_ from the Python standard library.
-It was designed as a low-level library, and lacks the features of httpx.
+It was designed as a low-level library, and lacks the features of requests and httpx.

 ## Best Practices for Python Projects